pingcap/docs-cn/v2.1/overview.md

 - [Kubernetes Deployment (beta)](/how-to/get-started/local-cluster/install-from-kubernetes.md): This guide describes how to deploy TiDB on Kubernetes using [TiDB Operator](https://github.com/pingcap/tidb-operator).
 You can follow this guide to see how to deploy TiDB on Google Kubernetes Engine or deploy TiDB locally using Docker in Docker.
 - [Binary Tarball Deployment](/how-to/deploy/from-tarball/production-environment.md): This guide describes how to deploy TiDB from a binary tarball in production.
 Guides for [development](/how-to/get-started/local-cluster/install-from-binary.md) and [testing](/how-to/deploy/from-tarball/testing-environment.md) environments are also available.

-## Community Provided Blog Posts & Tutorials
+## Community provided blog posts & tutorials

 The following list collects deployment guides and tutorials from the community.
 The content is subject to change by the contributors.